 22.2.4.2 Support for NON_HT format when NON_HT_MODULATION is OFDM

 When a PHY-TXSTART.request(TXVECTOR) primitive with the FORMAT parameter equal to NON_HT and the NON_HT_MODULATION parameter equal to OFDM is issued, the behavior of the VHT PHY is defined in Clause 18 with additional requirements described in

-22.3.9.1 (Transmission of 20 MHz NON_HT PPDUs with more than one antenna) and 22.3.18.4.2 (Transmit center frequency leakage) instead of 18.3.9.7.2 (Transmitter center frequency leakage).
+22.3.9.1 (Transmission of 20 MHz NON_HT PPDUs with more than one antenna) and

+22.3.18.1 instead of 18.3.9.3, and

+22.3.18.4.2 (Transmit center frequency leakage) instead of 18.3.9.7.2 (Transmitter center frequency leakage).

 The Clause 22 TXVECTOR parameters in Table 22-1 (TXVECTOR and RXVECTOR parameters) are mapped to Clause 18 TXVECTOR parameters in Table 18-1 according to Table 22-3 (Mapping of the VHT PHY parameters for NON_HT operation) and the Clause 18 PHY-TXSTART.request(TXVECTOR) primitive is issued.

 22.2.4.3 Support for HT formats